reity/nfa/README.rst

 Purpose
 -------
 This library makes it possible to concisely construct nondeterministic finite automata (NFAs) using common Python data structures and operators, as well as to perform common operations involving NFAs.
-NFAs are represented using Python dictionaries, wherein dictionary objects serve as individual states and dictionary entries serve as transitions (with dictionary keys representing transition labels).
+NFAs are represented using a class derived from the Python dictionary type, wherein dictionary objects serve as individual states and dictionary entries serve as transitions (with dictionary keys representing transition labels).

 Package Installation and Usage
 ------------------------------